oracle/weblogic-deploy-tooling/KnownIssues.md

 **ACTION**:

    You must contact WebLogic support to assist you with a solution for this targeting dilemma.
-You can perform the following action as a temporary work-around to the described issue.
+You can perform the following action as a temporary workaround to the described issue.

    1. Add a configured managed server to your dynamic cluster and re-run the createDomain or updateDomain tool.
       The dynamic cluster becomes a "mixed" cluster once the managed server is added.
 When the WDT tool targets the